What is „Fish Trek“?

 2. Send marking with information about the fish!

 Pack the identified marker securely according to the instructions.
 Don’t forget to add the required additional information or an accompanying form.
-The link at the bottom of this page takes you to the input mask for the accompanying form.
 Important note: Without information on the location and date as well as the length of the fish, no finder’s reward!

 3. Search online for the fish/tag in the database.